danwerner/multimethodic/README.rst

 This module however is really a near-faithful implementation of multimethods as found in the Clojure programming language (http://clojure.org), sans beautiful macro-based syntax.
-I'd like to thank the principal author of Clojure, Rich Hickey, for coming up with the idea to generalize multimethods to use a custom dispatch function, and for publishing his implementation so people can come along and rip...err... port it to other languages.
+I'd like to give credit to the principal author of Clojure, Rich Hickey, for coming up with the idea to generalize multimethods to use a custom dispatch function, and for publishing his implementation for the world to use (and port to different languages).
 Thanks, Rich!

 Thanks to Matthew von Rocketstein for providing me with a setup.py.